 While it was Gilbert Ryle who first used the term ‘thick description’, it was Clifford Geertz is the person who made thick description famous.

-Geertz wrote about it in his article Thick Description: Towards an Interprative theory of culture.
+Geertz wrote about it in his texts Thick Description: Towards an Interprative theory of culture and The Interpretation of Cultures.

 You can read that article for free here, but it’s pretty hard to read … so I’ve provided a summary of this seminal text below.